Game planning is crucial to avoid a fumble for a good tailgating party.

 Buy an empty spray bottle at the drug store and fill it with a dilute solution of household bleach.
 USDA recommends a solution of one tablespoon of 5% unscented, liquid chlorine bleach per gallon of water.
 Bleach is a powerful sanitizer.
 That’s why they put it in swimming pools.
 After washing cutting boards, knives, meat grinders, counters, etc., it’s a good idea to sanitize with bleach.
 Flood surfaces with the bleach solution and allow it to stand for several minutes.
 Rinse with clear water and air or pat dry with clean paper towels.

-Let's start with a tailgating grill selected from our database of ratings.
+Let’s start with a tailgating grill selected from our database of ratings.
 And take the advice of reader Mike Davis, get some plastic totes at the hardware store and put all your stuff in there.
 Label them so you can find things.
 You can then clean them and store them for the next game.
+Arrive early and stay late.
+Relax.
+Have a party.
+Even if the home team loses, you can salvage victory from defeat with good food and drink!

 - Basting brush